Draad (nieuw werk)

 A monument to what I would like to let go of, but embrace again and again.

-Unlike Pistoletto’s Venus, I do not avert my gaze, but force myself and the viewer to confrontation while I carry the burden of excess with me.
+Unlike Pistoletto’s Venus, I do not avert my gaze, but force myself and the viewer to confrontation while I carry this burden of excess.

 Charcoal and charcoal pencil on paper